 Italian Wikipedia has blocked readers from its pages in protest displaying instead its editors’ fears that the rules could put an end to memes and remixes and require platforms to pay for linking to news.
 They warn Wikipedia itself would be at risk of closing.

 Mr Carver, the region’s independent Euro MP, said: “The intentions of the directive to modernise copyright law are laudable but sadly, what is proposed, is ill-conceived.

 “It will give huge power to automated ‘bots’ which will crawl through and delete content - including legitimate content - from the internet.

 “This is fundamentally unfair and will give huge power to the big tech companies whilst harming small business.
-That’s so typical of the European Union - I’m glad we’re leaving, and let’s hope this legislation gets added to the list of things we repeal once we’re out.”
+That’s so typical of the European Union - I’m glad we’re leaving, and let’s hope this legislation, if finally approved uncahnged, gets added to the list of things we repeal once we’re out.”